uzh-bf/code-style/README.md

 module.exports = eslint
 ```

+Finally, create or extend your `.eslintignore` to include `.eslintrc.js`, as that will prevent your ESLint config from causing lint errors itself.

 Once you have performed the setup as described above, simply run `npm run format` to execute `prettier` with the shared configuration, or `npm run lint` ro execute `eslint` similarly.

 ## Project-Level Customization